GPTP-workshop/gptp-workshop.github.io/index.md

 dates: "November 14-16, 2022"
 ---

-## GPTP Workshop 2022
+## GPTP Sandbox 2022
-## University of Michigan, Weiser Hall
+## online via Zoom
-## Thursday June 2 to Saturday June 4
+## Thursday November 14 and Friday November 15

-Genetic Programming Theory & Practice is a small, invitation-only workshop hosted 2022 by the University of Michigan.
+Genetic Programming Theory & Practice is a small, invitation-only workshop.
-We are returning to our origins at UoM.
+Fall 2022 will see the premiere of GPTP Sandbox, an online GPTP event dedicated to the work of PhD students working in GP as well as social media activities for promoting genetic programming.

 ## COVID Precautions